Fjumre/git-katas/basic-staging/README.md

-# Git Kata: Basic Staging
+git# Git Kata: Basic Staging

 This kata will examine the staging area of git.